-- To turn autolamps off, rotate the control from the autolamp position.
+- To turn autolamps on, rotate the control to . - To turn autolamps off, rotate the control from the autolamp position.

 The autolamp system also keeps the lights on for a predetermined amount of time after the ignition switch is turned to off.
 You can change the amount of time the lamps stay on by using the programming procedure that follows: